 She began playing piano at 2, violin at 5, entered Julliard pre-college at 7, decided to become a conductor at 9, and entered Yale at 16.
-A protégée of Leonard Bernstein, in 1991, she made her professional conducting debuts with the Philadelphia Orchestra, the New York Philharmonic, the London Symphony, and the Los Angeles Philharmonic.
+In 1991, she made her professional conducting debuts with the Philadelphia Orchestra, the New York Philharmonic, the London Symphony (LSO), and the Los Angeles Philharmonic.
 She continues to appear regularly with these orchestras, in addition to the London Philharmonic.

 Alsop took up the post of Principal Conductor of the São Paulo Symphony Orchestra, Brazil's premiere orchestra, in 2012, and became Music Director in 2013.
 Founder of the Taki Concordia Conducting Fellowship for women, she also is the Director of Graduate Conducting Studies at Johns Hopkins University's Peabody Conservatory.

 Winner of Gramophone's “Artist of the Year” award and a member of the American Academy of Arts & Sciences, Alsop was the first conductor to be named a MacArthur "Genius" Fellow.
 In 2006 she was the only classical musician invited to the annual World Economic Forum in Davos, Switzerland.
 In 2013, she became the first woman to conduct the Last Night of the Proms in its 119-year history.